vboomi/PhlatCam/3D/README.md

 # 3D PSF
 The mat file of 3D PSF can be downloaded here: https://www.dropbox.com/sh/rx4hwuygm3ndv7a/AAB6c6DG28txWrKNKfLAH9fTa?dl=0

-Place the the mat file in '3D/psfs' directory.
+Place the mat file in '3D/psfs' directory.

 # Contents of 3D PSF mat file
 - psfs - 912x1368x4x49.
 The four channels in order are R,G,G,B. This is the bayer splitting of the captured psf.
 Can disregard one of the Gs and use it as color PSF.